KxSystems/docs-v1/docs/cookbook/websockets.md

 ```bash
 q -p 5000
 ```
-Download <i class="fa fa-github"></i> <a target="_blank" href="https://github.com/KxSystems/code.archive/blob/master/cookbook_code/ws.htm">ws.htm</a>, a simple WebSocket client, and open it in a WebSocket-capable browser.
+Download <i class="fa fa-github"></i> [cookbook_code/ws.htm](https://github.com/KxSystems/code.archive/blob/master/cookbook_code/ws.htm), a simple WebSocket client, and open it in a WebSocket-capable browser.
 You should see something like this:

 ![ws.htm](/img/websocket-wso.png)